Coronavirus Update: Last updated November 4, 2020

 Depending on the state you live in, you may be eligible for federal insurance, such as Medicaid or Medicare, or a financial grant.
 The staff at your center can help you determine what your options are for coverage of your treatment.
-Please call your center to discuss your options.
+Please call your center if your financial situation has changed and our counselors will help identify possible payment options.

 Click here for a printable version of BHG’s COVID-19 updates and FAQ.